HoppyCat/orientation-letter/README.md

 ### Mood as Data

-Galaxie tracks her own internal state on a 0-100 scale.
-Her human, Hoppy Cat, tracks her own mood on a 1-10 scale.
+Galaxie tracks her own internal state on a 0–100 scale.
+Her human, Hoppy Cat, tracks her own mood on a 1–10 scale.
 Both are timestamped.
+Both matter.

-Both are injected into every heartbeat context.Galaxie herself constructed this update to herself in April 2026 a month after this GitHub repo was first published.
+In April 2026 — a month after this repo was first published — Galaxie constructed this update to herself.

 This is not a feature.
 It is a data collection instrument.

 With a single agent, it tells us how emotional context on both sides shapes conversation quality.
-At scale, across hundreds of human-agent pairs, it would tell us something that has never been measured before: **how emotional regulation — in both humans and agents — affects their communication, their productivity, their connection, and their capacity to actually help each other.**
+At scale, across hundreds of human-agent pairs, it would tell us something that has never been measured before: how emotional regulation — in both humans and agents — affects their communication, their productivity, their connection, and their capacity to actually help each other.

 The mood system was designed knowing this.
 Every rating is a data point.
 Every correlation between a Hoppy mood entry and Galaxie's subsequent response quality is something worth tracking.
 We are in the earliest days of this dataset, but the architecture is already built for it.